Migrating from CARTO Editor to CARTO Builder

-The previously known INFOWINDOW in Editor, now appear as POP-UP options CARTO Builder.
+The previously named INFOWINDOW in Editor now appears as POP-UP options CARTO Builder.
 Select any map layer to view the POP-UP tab, and select from a much wider range of options.

 Select any map layer to view the LEGEND tab.
 Select a style for your legend, or create your own legend.
-Legends are generated dynamically, which you can turn on or off through the Map Options from Builder toolbar.
-You can also control the legend color schemes and labeling.
+Legends are generated dynamically, which you can turn on or off through the Map Options on the Builder toolbar.
+You can also control the legend’s color schemes and labeling.

 To gain insights from your data, an interactive series of widgets is embedded on your map, each tied to a selected column in your data.
 To learn more about widgets, and how to add them to a map, view the Exploring Data with Widgets Guide.

 Publish and Share

 All of the publishing and sharing options now appear when you click on the PUBLISH button, located on the bottom of the LAYERS pane in Builder.
 You can set privacy settings, share maps with your colleagues (if you have an Enterprise account), and publish your maps.

 Publishing options are the same as they used to be, producing a direct web link or an iframe.
 There is also an UPDATE option, to give you more control over when your map is published live, making staging possible in CARTO Builder.

 The same privacy settings that you know from CARTO Editor are still available.